newtheatre/history-project/_content/docs/editing.md

 order: 10
 ---

+This page needs rewriting as an intro to editing actual files on the site, where stuff is &c.
+{: .box-warning}

 To edit the site you have several options.
 To make direct edits you must be added as a trusted editor to the [repository](http://github.com/newtheatre/history-project) by an [owner](https://github.com/orgs/newtheatre/people) however you can propose edits straight away for an editor to merge in.

 You can either use the GitHub website or using a text editor on your computer.
 Either way you'll need a free GitHub account, you can [sign up here](https://github.com/join).